gtalug/backups/README.md

 # Restoring backups

-Restore gtalug.org and run it in developer mode
+Currently the script only restores gtalug.org site in developer mode

     $ cd scripts/restore
     $ ./restore_everything.sh

-# Creating Backups
+# Running Backups

 You need access to gtalug server and write access to gtalug/backups repository.